A thousand years of history | A Pictish fort | A mighty medieval stronghold | A noble ruin

 Urquhart Castle dominates a rocky promontory jutting into Loch Ness.
 That promontory has hosted some famous names in its long history.

 St Columba may have visited around AD 580.
 His intent was peaceful.
 Not so the English, who seized the castle in 1296.
 Nor the MacDonalds, Lords of the Isles, who stormed through the glen time and again in the later Middle Ages.

 In the twilight of its days as a seat of the chief of Clan Grant, Urquhart continued to prove its worth.
 It was last garrisoned in 1692, and the towering gatehouse was deliberately blown up so that the castle could never again be a military stronghold.
 Over 1,000 years of stirring history remain to be discovered.

-A Pictish fortUrquhart steps into history around AD 580.
-St Columba was making a long journey from Iona to the court of Bridei, king of the Picts, at Inverness.
+Around AD 580 St Columba was making the long journey from his monastery on the island of Iona to the court of Bridei, king of the Picts, at Inverness.
 As he was passing up Loch Ness, he was called to the residence of an elderly Pictish nobleman at Airdchartdan (Urquhart).
 Emchath was close to death, and Columba baptised him and his entire household.